 Before freezing, a freezing media containing a cryoprotectant buffer is added to the specimens to protect the sperm cells and membranes during the freezing, storage, and thawing process.
 Fairfax Cryobank completes a bioassay test of each lot of freeze media to determine its suitability before use.

-After processing and addition of the freeze media, 0.5 ml aliquots of the specimen are packaged in individual vials for ICI and IUI-ready specimens, IVF specimens are processed with volumes of 0.5-1.0 ml aliquots.
-All vials are color-coded and labeled with the unique donor number, freeze date, vial #, and a code for the facility of origin.
+After processing, and the addition of the freeze media, 0.5 ml aliquots of the specimen are packaged in individual vials for ICI and IUI-ready specimens.
+All vials are labeled with the unique donor number, freeze date, vial #, and a code for the facility of origin.

-After freezing, the specimen vials are stored at -196 degrees Centrigrade in liquid nitrogen tanks for 6 months quarantine.
+After freezing, the vials are stored at -196 degrees Centigrade in liquid nitrogen tanks for 6 months of quarantine.
 The donor is subsequently retested for infectious disease before the specimens are released for use.
-The liquid nitrogen tanks are specifically designed with alarm systems for safety and security of the specimens.
+The liquid nitrogen tanks are specifically designed with alarm systems for the safety and security of the specimens.

 More is Not Always Better

 We all often fall into the societal pressure to accept that more or bigger is better, but that isn’t always the case.
 Sometimes there is an optimal amount, as is the case of the number of sperm required to achieve pregnancy through insemination.

 At Fairfax Cryobank we have a specimen quality standard that ICI Premium and IUI Premium vials will have a minimum of 10 million Total motile cells per vial.
 We chose to put 10 million TMC per vial after careful consideration of data from laboratories at the Genetics & IVF Institute, our parent company founded in 1983, and an extensive literature review.